pgpointcloud/pointcloud/README.md

 - PostgreSQL and PostgreSQL development packages must be installed (pg_config and server headers).
 For Red Hat and Ubuntu, the package names are usually "postgresql-dev" or "postgresql-devel"
 - LibXML2 development packages must be installed, usually "libxml2-dev" or "libxml2-devel".
 - CUnit packages must be installed, or [source built and installed](http://sourceforge.net/projects/cunit/ "CUnit").
-- [Optional] GHT library may be installed for GHT compression support, [built from source](http://github.com/pramsey/libght/ "LibGHT")
 - [Optional] LAZPERF library may be installed for LAZ compression support, [built from source](http://github.com/hobu/laz-perf "LAZPERF")

 ### Build ###